SquadcastHub/terraform-provider-squadcast/docs/data-sources/user.md

 ### Read-Only

-- `abilities` (List of String) Denotes the Permissions / abilities of the user.
+- `abilities` (Set of String) Denotes the Permissions / abilities of the user.
 - `first_name` (String) User first name.
 - `id` (String) User id.
 - `is_email_verified` (Boolean) Denotes if the user has verified their email or not.